Rocket Languages, the makers of Rocket Japanese, have courses available in several different languages – many of which I’ve already tried.

 It seems to be a fairly thorough and well-structured course.
 I like their detailed explanations and all the speaking exercises available, even if their speech recognition software isn’t perfect.
 I think the written language is explained pretty clearly even if the exercises could be improved.

 Although the audio lessons aren’t terribly exciting, they’re pretty good and balance grammar, speaking, and culture very well.
+I personally prefer the audio lessons of JapanesePod101 but that’s better as a supplemental tool to a more structured plan.

 I dislike their focus on memorization exercises and the fact that reviewing previously learned vocabulary isn’t more naturally incorporated into the lessons.